ursnj/nayan/packages/cli/README.md

-# Nayan Ui CLI - Search Engine Optimization Tools
+# NayanUI CLI - Dev Tools needed for Every Website

-**SEO Master** is a powerful all-in-one tool developed to boost your website's visibility and rankings.
-With features like automatic sitemap generation, customizable robots.txt creation, SEO-optimized metadata, Image assets generation and seamless integration with major search engines, SEO Master simplifies the process of optimizing your site for search engines.
+**NayanUI CLI** is a powerful all-in-one tool developed to boost your website's visibility and rankings.
+With features like automatic sitemap generation, customizable robots.txt creation and seamless integration with major search engines, SEO Master simplifies the process of optimizing your site for search engines.
 Whether you're monitoring backlinks, improving page speed, or fine-tuning on-page SEO, SEO Master offers everything you need to achieve top search engine performance.

 ## ✨ Features

 - ⌨️ **Framework-Agnostic Integration:** Easily integrates into any framework with simple commands.
 - 🌈 **Automatic Sitemap Generation:** Creates sitemaps with domain-specific crawling.
 - 🛡 **Customizable Robots.txt Creation:** Generate a fully customizable robots.txt file.
-- 🌍 **Image Asset Creation:** Automatically create all the necessary image assets for your website.
-- 📦 **SEO-Optimized Metadata Generation:** Generate metadata to boost your website’s SEO.
 - ⚙️ **Search Engine Integration:** Works with all major search engines for seamless optimization.
 - 🎨 **SEO Resource Validation:** Validate key SEO elements like sitemaps, robots.txt, metadata, and other assets.